Impact Driver Smoking? 5 Quick Fixes for DIYers

 Common Causes of a Smoking Impact Driver

-Several factors can contribute to your impact driver emitting smoke.
+Several factors can cause your impact driver to emit smoke.
 Identifying the exact source is the first step toward a solution.
 Here are the most common culprits:

 Overheating and Motor Overload